pandaac/exporter/README.md

 # Exporter
 The aim of the pandaac exporter is to provide a simple & relatively quick interface to export data from the static XML files found in your Open Tibia server.

+> _It is strongly recommended that you cache the response rather than parsing it over and over again._

 ## Requirements
 * PHP 5.5.9+
 * PHP LibXML extension